 [Heading inserted by No. 25 of 1985 s.
 19.]

-96. Minister or the Corporation to carry out exempt works
+96. Power to carry out exempt works

 Exempt works may be carried out, undertaken, constructed or provided by or on behalf of the Minister or the Corporation without any requirement for notification or advertisement of those works.